Moir\'e-resonant surface state in ultrathin RuO$_2$

 \section{Fermi Surface Nesting in \ce{RuO2}(110)}

-Due to the $C_{3v}$ symmetry of the \ce{Ru(0001)} substrate, the growth of \ce{RuO2}(110) permits three rotational domains.
-However, by fine-tuning our growth conditions (see methods and supplementary material), we achieve selective formation of single-domain \ce{RuO2}(110) films over millimeter-scale areas.
-Low-energy electron diffraction (LEED) on such a domain, shown in Fig.~\ref{fig:Char}(a), confirms the long-range crystalline order, while atomically resolved STM topography images in Fig.~\ref{fig:Char}(b) reveal well-ordered terraces with typical widths of several tens of nanometers.
+The $C_{3v}$ symmetry of the \ce{Ru(0001)} substrate permits the growth of three rotational domains of \ce{RuO2}(110).
+Fine-tuning of the growth conditions~\cite[Secs.~S1,~S2]{supp}, however, achieves selective formation of millimeter-scale single-domain \ce{RuO2}(110) films.
+Low-energy electron diffraction (LEED, Fig.~\ref{fig:Char}(a)), confirms the long-range crystalline order, while atomically resolved STM topography images [Fig.~\ref{fig:Char}(b)] reveal well-ordered terraces with typical widths of several tens of nanometers.

-Its magnified view, displayed in Fig.~\ref{fig:Char}(c), resolves the characteristic surface structure, and is consistent with the ball-and-stick model of the stoichiometric \ce{RuO2}(110) surface~\cite{Over2012}.
+A magnified view [Fig.~\ref{fig:Char}(c)] resolves the characteristic surface structure, consistent with the ball-and-stick model of the stoichiometric \ce{RuO2}(110) surface~\cite{Over2012}.
 In particular, the surface features quasi-one-dimensional \chain-oriented \ce{Ru-O_{br}} chains separated by rows of undercoordinated \ce{Ru_{cus}} sites.
 As previously reported~\cite{Jovic2018,Ho2025,Jovic2021}, the hybridization of \ce{Ru} $4d_{z}$ and \ce{O_{br}} $2p_{z}$ orbitals in these chains gives rise to a FBSS that disperses along the \chain-direction and is flat in \pchain-direction.
-This FBSS is clearly observed in ARPES measurements, as shown in Fig.~\ref{fig:Char}(d) for our ultrathin, $\lesssim\SI{3}{nm}$ \ce{RuO2}(110)/\ce{Ru(0001)} films.
-Notably, the ARPES data display the canonical (110)-oriented Fermi surface known from cleaved bulk \ce{RuO2}~\cite{Jovic2018,Liu2024}, indicating that the band structure is largely unaffected by quantum confinement at this thickness scale.
+This FBSS is clearly observed in ARPES measurements on our ultrathin, $\lesssim\SI{3}{nm}$ \ce{RuO2}(110)/\ce{Ru(0001)} films [Fig.~\ref{fig:Char}(d)].
+Notably, ARPES displays the canonical (110)-oriented Fermi surface known from cleaved bulk \ce{RuO2}~\cite{Jovic2018,Liu2024,Visscher2026}, indicating that the band structure is largely unaffected by quantum confinement at this thickness.
 The Fermi surface is dominated by two linear features of the FBSS oriented along the \pchain\ direction.
-Its near-parallel geometry enables strong Fermi surface nesting, suggesting an enhanced susceptibility to electronic instabilities and a possible breakdown of Fermi liquid behavior due to electron interactions.
+Its near-parallel geometry enables strong Fermi surface nesting, suggesting an enhanced susceptibility to electronic instabilities and a possible breakdown of Fermi liquid behavior due to electron interactions~\cite[Sec.~S6.2]{supp}.
 The corresponding nesting vector is determined to be $q_\textrm{N} \approx \SI{0.24 \pm 0.04}{\AA^{-1}}$.